Robin G. Nelson

 residential contexts, and child health outcomes contributes to a broad focus on the

 influences of social experiences on health outcomes over the lifespan.
-Future research
+A recent project

-My course offerings reflect my research interests in human biology, and broad training in biological anthropology.
+My course offerings reflect my research interests in kin investment, social networks, and human biology, and broad training in biological anthropology.

 - Nelson, R.G.
 2010.
 John Hawks and the Public’s Consumption of Biological Anthropology.
 American Anthropologist.112 (2): 309-310.